hyosung11/Launch-School/Courses/journal.md

 12:00 Reviewing my study guide, but not the best use of time according to research.
 I feel tired.
 Ugh.

 12:24 Time for lunch from Ness's.

+13:00 Ready to go to the gym and train but I might have to poo first.